alexgherman997/jobboards-data-public/README.md

 npm i

+## Configuration .env variables

+- cd jobboards-data-public
+- touch .env
+  Create below enviorement variables:
+- EMAIL = 'login email for the website freelancermap.de'
+- PASSWORD = 'password for the email'
+- OPENAI_API_KEY = 'your OpenAI API key'

+Note - https://platform.openai.com/docs/overview - in order to get your API key most probably you have to take a subscription for tokens, if you don't want to do that do OPENAI_API_KEY = 1 - and the data extraction from the job boards use ChatGPT will throw a error

 ## Execution command

 npx ts-node index.ts

 ## Usage

 Searching criteria for job boards website:

 - [qa, test, automation]
 - Contract, Full-time, Freelancer, Self-employed, Employment
 - Remote
 - Jobs from last week (when possible)
 - European countries
 - All domains (IT, Engineering, Finance) - ex: QA banking posted in Finance category
 - Both: Contract + Permanent position

 Jobs qualifications:

 - [qa, test, automation, quality assurance] - words in title
 - Job reviewed for the first time (not find in jobs.json)
 - Allow to work from a different country
 - ChatGPT validation based on my experience

 How to use it:

 - When between projects, execute it daily to get new available jobs, validate those manually, and apply if fit

 ## Notes

 - Private repository initially didn't store the OpenAI API key in .env file, that's why a new public repository is created
 - Every search query is custom per website to get the best results